By Sami Laiho, Chief Research Officer at Truesec and Microsoft MVP in Windows and Devices for IT.

 There are different solutions for these cases, all with different prices.
 I walk into a customer to solve a problem, not to sell products.
 This means I use different tools from my toolbox and select the correct one for the specific customer.

-Privilege Manager by Recast for Managing Admin Rights
+Privilege Manager for Managing Admin Rights

 Privilege Manager has many benefits with a very low price per endpoint.
 For one, it solves most cases I need.
 Secondly, it can work on both on-prem and Azure AD environments, providing simple management of group memberships and a better-than-LAPS solution for mitigating pass-the-hash attacks.
 Privilege Manager can solve the first two cases I described.
 It can even do so completely offline, solving the case of installing a printer at home.
 The user tries to install a printer, gets a challenge code, communicates it to the service desk, gets a response code, and installs the printer.
 This can be integrated into service desk system workflows as well, thanks to the API provided.